cmugpi/cmugpi.github.io/README.md

 git remote add andrew ssh://ANDREWID@unix.andrew.cmu.edu/afs/cs/academic/class/15131-f15/repos/www.git/
 ```

-And you can deploy to it by pushing `master` to that remote:
+And you can deploy to it by pushing `develop` to that remote:

 ```
-git push andrew master
+git push andrew develop
 ```

 ### Bumping the Semester